Edit

 APPLIES TO: Azure CLI ml extension v2 (current) Python SDK azure-ai-ml v2 (current)

 Batch endpoints allow you to deploy models that perform long-running inference at scale.
-When deploying models, you must create and specify a scoring script (also known as a batch driver script) to indicate how to use it over the input data to create predictions.
-In this article, you'll learn how to use scoring scripts in model deployments for different scenarios.
-You'll also learn about best practices for batch endpoints.
+When deploying models, you must create and specify a scoring script (also known as a batch driver script) to indicate how to use the model over the input data to create predictions.
+In this article, you learn how to use scoring scripts in model deployments for different scenarios.
+You also learn about best practices for batch endpoints.

 Tip

 MLflow models don't require a scoring script.
-It is autogenerated for you.
+The service autogenerates it for you.
 For more information about how batch endpoints work with MLflow models, visit the Using MLflow models in batch deployments dedicated tutorial.

 Warning

-To deploy an Automated ML model under a batch endpoint, note that Automated ML provides a scoring script that only works for Online Endpoints.
-That scoring script is not designed for batch execution.
-Please follow these guidelines for more information about how to create a scoring script, customized for what your model does.
+To deploy an Automated ML model under a batch endpoint, note that Automated ML provides a scoring script that only works for online endpoints.
+That scoring script isn't designed for batch execution.
+For more information about how to create a scoring script that's customized for what your model does, see the following guidelines.

 Understanding the scoring script